Cozy Peach Kitchen

 Learn how to cook easy vegetarian meals in the Instant Pot with this beginner's guide.
 This article features Instant Pot cooking tips alongside 15 delicious vegetarian recipes that make mealtime easier.

-There are so many reasons to love the Instant Pot.
+There are so many reasons to love using the Instant Pot for vegetarian recipes.
 If you buy dry beans and grains, enjoy soups and stews, or just want some hands-off times while cooking, then the Instant Pot will probably make your life easier.

 What is an instant pot?